lunes, 12 de noviembre de 2001

 Vicente Romero Redondo)

-I took you, I kissed you and I could not
+I took you, I kissed you, yet could not

 quench that thirst with caress.

-I hugged you from behind and your perfume
+I embraced you from behind, and your perfume

 And the rain ceased in the dark,